COVID-19 and the pink recession

 “Women are more vulnerable to COVID-19 due to their economic insecurity, over representation in certain sectors of the economy, their caring responsibilities, and the feminisation of the education and healthcare sectors.”

-The SDA union’s report on COVID-19 and the associated pink recession touches on some well-worn themes.
+The SDA union’s report on COVID-19 and the associated pink recession touches on some concerning issues and trends.

 After all, the gender savings gap between men and women is well documented.
 Put simply, women retire with significantly less in super than their male counterparts.

 While there have been efforts to correct that imbalance, women are still retiring with about 70% of what their male counterparts have.
 Or about $90,000 less in savings.

 COVID-19 has only increased that disparity.
 In what many are calling a pink recession, women have been more adversely impacted by the economic fallout of coronavirus than men.

 This has long term implications that threaten to undermine women’s health, earning power and retirement options.

 According to the Australian Bureau of Statistics (ABS), COVID has had a disproportionate impact on women’s working hours and job security.
 Between February and June 2020, 125,000 women lost their jobs, compared to 46,000 men.